ImranR98/Backdraft/README.md

 - The following authentication related functionality (with associated API endpoints):
   - Users can sign up with email.
   - Users can login to receive a JSON web token and a refresh token; these will be used for authentication.
   - Users can request information about refresh tokens currently associated with their account.
-These are called 'logins', and available data includes the IP address from which each token was last used, along with the user agent and date.
+These are called 'logins', and the provided information includes the IP address from which a refresh token was last used, along with the user agent and date.
   - Users can revoke any refresh token at will.
   - Users can change their passwords and optionally revoke all existing refresh tokens when doing so.

+## Setup/Usage
+1. Use `npm i` to install required dependencies.
+2. Create a copy of `template.env`, rename it to `.env`, and fill in the appropriate details.
+Alternatively, set up environment variables some other way.
+3. Build the project for production or run in in a development environment using the scripts defined in `package.json`.

 ## Project Structure